How to Change Taskbar Position to Top or Side in Windows 11

 Aligning Your Icons (When Vertical)

-When you move your Windows 11 taskbar to the side, you can adjust how your icons line up.
-Within the ‘Taskbar behaviors’ settings, find the ‘Taskbar icon alignment’ option.
-You can choose to align icons to the ‘Top’ or ‘Center’ when the taskbar is on the left or right.
+When you move your Windows 11 taskbar to the left or right side, you can control how your icons are arranged.
+Within the ‘Taskbar behaviors’ settings, find ‘Taskbar icon alignment’.
+This option lets you choose to align your icons to the ‘Top’ or ‘Center’ of the taskbar when it’s vertical.

 - Still in the Taskbar behaviors settings, look for an option about Taskbar icon alignment.